 1 Types of Bullying 3

-2 Where can bullying occur .
-3
+Where can bullying occur?

-3 School Procedures .4
+3 School Procedures 4

-4 How bullying is monitored .5
+4 How bullying is monitored 5

-5 Anti-bullying strategies 7
+5 Anti-bullying strategies 6

-Links to other legislation
+6 Links to other legislation 6

+7 Links to other policies 7

 Aims

 At TDS we have a Code of Conduct based on Respect, Aspiration and Resilience.